freenas/freenas-docs/userguide/tasks.rst

 encryption to work.
 A failure or misconfiguration of any of these can prevent successful replication.

-Replication logs are found in :file:`var/log/zettarepl.log`.
+Replication logs are located in :file:`var/log/zettarepl.log`.

 SSH